smileBeda/CP-Coding-Standards/README.md

 ## Installation

+These instructions assume the use of Linux, OS X or Windows Subsystem for Linux.
+PRs that describe how to run the sniffs on Windows are welcome but this is likely to be more difficult.

 1. Create a directory dedicated to this project (e.g. `/home/username/cp-plugin-review`)
 2. Change to the directory (`cd /home/username/cp-plugin-review`)
 3. Install WPCS v2.3.0: `composer create-project wp-coding-standards/wpcs wpcs 2.3.0 --no-dev --prefer-dist --keep-vcs` ([more info](https://github.com/WordPress/WordPress-Coding-Standards#installation).
 Now, WPCS should be installed into the `wpcs` subdirectory.